NMontanaBrown/saramis/README.rst

 * https://saramis.s3.eu-north-1.amazonaws.com/rl_expt.tar.gz

-Reproducing SARAMIS
+Usage Of SARAMIS
 ----------

-* Labelling and Analysis: full instructions to run the labelling, meshing, tetrahedralisation, texturing, and analysis of the SARAMIS dataset are included at the `labelling instructions`_ portion of the docs.
+* `Labelling`_: full instructions to run the labelling, meshing, tetrahedralisation, and texturing of the SARAMIS dataset are included at the `Labelling`_ portion of the docs.

-* RL Experiment: full instructions to run the training of a navigation agent are included in the `RL experiment`_ section of the docs.
+* `RL Experiment`_: full instructions to run the training of a navigation agent are included in the `RL experiment`_ section of the docs.

 Developing
 ----------